Slord6/generic-data-store/README.md

 }
 ```

+### SEARCH

+The SEARCH verb can be used as a replacement for the GET verb for libraries that are tetchy about GET requests with a body.

 ### POST

 To create a new record, POST the new data to the database endpoint.
 If the data conflicts with existing records you'll get a `409` back with a body of the conflicting records.